 Tim, 27: “I’ve always been the most awkward about sex stuff haven’t I?
 I don’t really like to talk to you’s about it, let alone when I’m with a girl.
 I just close up and get embarrassed.
 Trying Nuru certainly took me out of my comfort zone and at first I thought, oh god what kind of nightmare have I got myself in to but then as I calmed down it turned in to a dream!
 Complete bliss!
 I’ve never been touched so sensitively or experienced such rushes of sexual energy.
 It was truly phenomenal.”

 Oscar, 29: “Fair playmate, we were totally wrong.
 This Nuru stuff is insane.
 I feel like I’ll never be sad again now I know I can always just go and get a Nuru massage.
 It’s really cleared my head and made me feel all kinds of feelings.
 I feel glad to be alive?
 Is that weird?
 Is that how everyone feels after Nuru?”

 - To answer Oscar’s question: Yes, everyone feels glad to be alive after getting Nuru.

 (Side note- my friends who failed to show up to their appointment went back after the others rave reviews, so happy millennial’s all round!)

-If you would like to try our Nuru massage Central London services or want to book your friend a session as a treat then, by all means, give us a call today!
+If you would like to try our Nuru massage North London services or want to book your friend a session as a treat then, by all means, give us a call today!